Zren/zren.github.io/kde_docs/widget-Testing.md

 {% capture label %}Testing DPI Scaling{% endcapture %}
 {% capture sectionLeft %}
-By setting the `QT_SCALE_FACTOR=2` we can double the DPI value to `192` just for the `plasmoidviewer` window.
+By setting the `QT_SCALE_FACTOR=2` we can double the DPI value from `96` to `192` just for the `plasmoidviewer` window.
 This is great for testing if your code will support a HiDPI screen.

 If you're testing a very high DPI, you'll probably find the default `plasmoidviewer` window is too small to show the widget, so we'll set the size and position of the window.
 Note that the window will go maximized if you set a size larger than you screen has available.
 {% endcapture %}{% capture sectionRight %}